gmcmillan100/docs/ip-routing-cheatsheet.md

  would care.
 I am one of these strange people who doesn't think this is all about the money.

-> Procket has raised something like $300 million, and now there's talk
+> Packet rocket has raised something like $300 million, and now there's talk
 > that the company is trying to sell itself.
 Could it really be out of
 > money?